Ben Silverman: Life and career

 Silverman was born in Pittsfield, Massachusetts.
 He was raised in a Reform Jewish family in Manhattan where he attended Rodeph Sholom School.
 Silverman is a 1992 magna cum laude graduate of Tufts University, where he majored in history and belonged to the Epsilon Theta chapter of the Theta Chi fraternity.
 His mother, Mary (Delson) Silverman, was an actress and programming executive whose career included employment at the Disney Channel, BBC, USA Network, Lifetime Television, and Court TV.
 His father, Stanley Silverman, is a music composer/arranger.

 He had summer internships at Warner Bros., and after college in 1993, worked at CBS and then worked for Brandon Tartikoff at New World Entertainment.
 He worked for the William Morris Agency starting in 1995; Silverman was in charge of the international packaging division, where he was the company's youngest division head, packaging more than 25 television series, including Who Wants to Be a Millionaire, Weakest Link, Big Brother, and Queer as Folk.
 He worked for William Morris Agency until 2002, when he left to found Reveille.

 In 2007, Silverman received the P.T.
 Barnum Award from Tufts University for his exceptional work in the field of media and entertainment.
 Silverman is involved with multiple philanthropic endeavors, including Seeds of Peace, a group helping to foster peace among young people from adversarial cultures.
 In addition, Silverman sits on the Cedars-Sinai Hospital board of governors.
 Silverman also serves on the board of directors of Best Buddies, a non-profit organization dedicated to enhancing the lives of people with intellectual disabilities by providing guidance and integrated employment.

 In 2008, Silverman received an Honorary Rose for lifetime achievement the Rose d'Or ceremony.

+In 2009, Silverman received a Brandon Tartikoff Legacy Award.

 Silverman married Jennifer Cuoco, a real estate agent, in December 2010.